absurdlylongusername/Balanciaga4/README.md

 This resulted in me changing the code to ensure that the load balancer listens in dual mode if the endpoint is localhost.

 **Non-determinism of routing** \
 After adding health checks, I added logic in BackendRegistry that stores the endpoints in a `ConcurrentDictionary`.
-However, my solution didn't ensure that endpoints are returned in the order that are put into the dictionary (I was doing `Dictionary.Keys.ToList()`).
+However, my solution didn't ensure that endpoints are returned in the order they are put into the dictionary (I was doing `Dictionary.Keys.ToList()`).

 This resulted in tests failing because the wrong endpoint was being hit.
 After adding OrderedEndpoints to ensure endpoints are returned in the order they exist in the config, the tests passed again.